 In 2012, Breathe California began producing the Clear The Air Film Fest to provide young people with an outlet for their voices to be heard.
 (See submission guidelines for all categories.)

 The Clear The Air Film Fest showcases student-produced short films that address topics on air quality, environmental health and lung health in the community, with a goal of encouraging young people to use film as a medium to interpret and change the world around them.
-Each year, Breathe California awards $3,000 in prizes to the winning filmmakers.
+Each year, Breathe California awards over $3,000 in prizes to the winning filmmakers.
 Past judges have included Academy Award nominated actor Mark Ruffalo, executive director of Greenpeace Annie Leonard and actress and activist Q’orianka Kilcher.

 The festival’s mission is to inspire and empower students to become advocates for change in their own communities.